TencentARC/ArcNerf/README.md

 ------------------------------------------------------------------------
 # News
 [2023.02] We provide [HDR-NeRF](https://github.com/shsf0817/hdr-nerf) implementation and benchmark on HDR-Real dataset.
+We also provide a simple guidance for adding new algorithm/datasets to the pipeline.
+See [guidance](docs/guidance.md)

 ------------------------------------------------------------------------
 # What is special in this project?